davidsneighbour/kollitsch.dev/README.md

 - **[Shellcheck](https://github.com/koalaman/shellcheck)** (`snap install -channel=edge shellcheck`)
 - Running **`npm install`** will add all set-up requirements
 - Copy `.env.sample` to **`.env`** and fill in the values used by scripts and the build systems for various tasks.
 You **MUST NOT** commit the `.env` file to the repository for privacy and security reasons.
 Take notes of your configuration data somewhere safe, like in [Keybase](https://keybase.io) or a password manager.
+- Setup signed tags with `npm config set sign-git-tag true`
 - Run `npm install` to install all dependencies.

+## Advanced setup steps

+- **Github Actions:** To enable the step to debug logging for the GitHub Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
+You find the settings page for this by following `Settings > Secrets > Actions` from the repositories home page.

 ## Pre-Commit

-If you want then install and set up `pre-commit` to lint commits for quality and security.
-This requires Python to be installed.
+Install and set up `pre-commit` to lint commits for quality and security.
+Python is required for this.
 Then run the following commands to set up `pre-commit` locally:

 ```bash
 pip install pre-commit